42-Short/shortinette/rust/subjects/06/README.md

 * For exercises managed with cargo, the command `cargo clippy -- -D warnings` must run with no errors!

 * You are _strongly_ encouraged to write extensive tests for the functions and programs you turn in.
- Tests (when not specifically required by the subject) can use the symbols you want, even if they are not specified in the `allowed symbols` section. **However**, tests should **not** introduce **any additional external dependencies** beyond those already required by the subject.
+Tests can use the symbols you want, even if they are not specified in the `allowed symbols` section. **However**, tests should not introduce **any additional external dependencies** beyond those already required by the subject.

 * When a type is in the allowed symbols, it is **implied** that its methods and attributes are also allowed to be used, including the attributes of its implemented traits.

-* You are **always** allowed to use `Option` and `Result` types (either `std::io::Result` or the plain `Result`, up to you and your use case), even when they are not in the allowed symbols!
+* You are **always** allowed to use `Option` and `Result` types (either `std::io::Result` or the plain `Result`, up to you and your use case).

 * You are **always** allowed to use `std::eprintln` for error handling.

 ## Module Rules